MP 73: Technical characteristics

-As of 1 July 2022 (a few day before reform), 1 four-car set is allocated to Les Lilas Depot for use on Line 11, as shown below.

-Another versions
+Other versions

 The MP 86 was a test MP 73 with engines and suspensions from the MPM 76 of the Marseille metro which ran on line 11 of the Paris metro until at least 1999 in M-T-T-M composition.

-The RATP obviously does not wish to communicate on this prototype, little information is available.
+The RATP does not wish to communicate on this prototype, and little information is available.
 Nevertheless, according to testimonies from people working at the workshop located in Châtelet, the MP 86 was equipped with Renault VI heavy truck drive axles and Faiveley wipers.
 These bogies were of the ANF brand; the traction motors were of the Alsthom MP 41 A type.

 The composition of the MP 86 is also known and comes in the M-B-B-M form, i.e. two motor cars with cabin (M) and two type (B) trailers.
 One of the two trailers has automatic pilot equipment.
 The composition of the numbers was as follows, M n° 3599 & 3600, B n° 7006 & 7050.
 A photo of the MP 86 prototype can be seen in the book Le métro de Paris, by Gaston Jacobs (page 107), where the oar on the right of MP 55 #5513 is oar #7006, bearing the number of one of the trailers.
 It is no longer possible to find this train which has been deregistered.
 Only car B.7006 survives and circulates incorporated into train no. 6506.